shriyashukla2004/Demand-Forecasting-Using-Hierarchical-Time-Series-Forecasting-/README.md

 **📌 Overview**

-This project implements hierarchical time series forecasting on Walmart’s M5 competition dataset, focusing on 28-day ahead demand prediction across multiple aggregation levels (item, store, state, and total).
+This project implements hierarchical time series forecasting on Walmart’s M5 competition dataset, focusing on yearly demand prediction across multiple aggregation levels (item, store, state, and total).
 The goal is to enhance demand planning accuracy using advanced statistical and machine learning models with forecast reconciliation techniques.

 **⚙️ Features**